 In infants or children, a lancet (small scalpel) may be used to puncture the skin, and blood may be collected in a small tube called a pipette.
 It may also be collected on a test strip.

 The blood is then sent to a lab for examination.

 The risks of doing an ANA panel are minimal.
 People with veins that are harder to access may experience more discomfort than others during the blood test.
 Other risks can include:

 - hematoma (blood building up under the skin)

-An ANA panel can help your doctor diagnose the underlying cause for your symptoms.
 A negative test means that an active autoimmune disease is unlikely.